-As a professional eater, I decided to soldier on and treat lovely husband to a festive meal out, preferably one that wasn’t going to break the bank.
+As a professional eater, I decided to soldier on and treat my lovely husband to a festive meal out, preferably one that wasn’t going to break the bank.
 Luckily, Bookatable has got you covered with an extensive list of party season deals that will get you sorted for Christmas, Boxing Day, New Year’s Eve and New Year’s Day.
 You can even narrow your search down to specific cities, so you can see what offers are in your hometown.
 Why waste time cooking this holiday season when you can simply be presented with a variety of Yuletide dishes?
+It was time to check out the festive dining at Strada.
+Disclosure: This is a paid for post by Bookatable who did not review or approve this content.

 We opted for Festive dining at Strada on Bookatable, an Italian restaurant in Cardiff Bay.
 Strada was offering a very reasonable festive menu, with 2 courses & prosecco for £19.95 and 3 courses & prosecco £22.95 per person.
 I am always a sucker for a cheeky glass of fizz, so we booked for the next evening.
 Nothing like a spot of efficiency in date night planning right?
 The fun begins at 7 pm promptly darling.